oroinc/documentation/user/back-office/sales/price-lists/manual.rst

    To illustrate how price tiers work, let us consider the following example:

-   When the product prices in USD are provided for one item, ten items, and fifty items, and a buyer orders 20 items, they will see price provided for ten items.
+   When the product prices in USD are provided for one item, ten items, and fifty items, and a buyer orders 20 items, they will see the price provided for ten items.

 #.
 Select the unit of quantity for the price.